-Creative Solutions To Project Complexity
+Creative Solutions To Complex Project Management

-According to our survey, Insight to Action – The future of the professional services industry, project complexity is a major cause of concern for decision-makers.
+According to our survey, Insight to Action – The future of the professional services industry, complex project management is a major cause of concern for decision-makers.
 Over half (52 percent) of respondents said that the increasing complexity of jobs will be the number-one challenge for project management in five years’ time, while 39 percent say getting better visibility of their project pipelines is key.
 In addition, 35 percent want clearer foresight about which projects and clients will be profitable so they can plan more effectively.

 Creative solutions are needed.
 Firstly, professional services firms need a clear understanding of their projects in terms of expected costs, schedules, risk, required resources, and revenues.
 This allows teams to focus their resources more appropriately and maximise efficiency.